PhoenixMystique/NetDome/README.md

   <br />
   <h1 align="center">NetDome</h1>
   <br />
   <p align="center">Looking for Instagram automation?
 I'm proud to present you a <b>100% Tested Social media Management bot</b>.
-This bot will allow you to grow your following and engagement by liking, following, commenting and sending PM automatically with your Android phone/tablet/emulator. <b>No root required.</b> <p>
+This bot will allow you to grow your following and engagement by liking, following, commenting and sending PM automatically with your Android phone/tablet/emulator. <b>No root required.</b><b>Bot Who is able To Scrap data Posts from other accounts and Upload it on Individuals Page
+Fully Tested With Anti-Ban Algorithm</b> <p>
   <p align="center">
     <a href="https://github.com/gramaddict/bot/blob/master/LICENSE">
       <img src="https://img.shields.io/github/license/gramaddict/bot?style=flat" />